-Keith is proud to call himself a Supply Chain and Operations specialist who knows the nuts and bolts of what drives business.
-His primary area of subject matter expertise involves the leveraging of both domestic and international supply chains, and he has become well known as a supply chain management and global sourcing expert.
+A seasoned, strategic business leader who knows the nuts and bolts of what drives business, Keith’s primary area of subject matter expertise is grounded in Operations Management, including the leveraging of both domestic and international supply chains, and he is known as a global sourcing expert.
 Keith’s biggest strength, however, lies in his strong leadership skills.
-He has made a career out of helping frontline and mid-level managers enhance their performance through the demonstration of world-class leadership skills as a result of his hands-on mentorship.
+He has made a career out of helping frontline, mid-level, and senior-level managers enhance their performance through the demonstration of world-class leadership skills through his hands-on mentorship.

-Keith has also served on the Board of Directors for the Supply Chain Management Association (SCMA), including time serving as National Board Chair.
-Keith has lectured at Dalhousie University’s Rowe School of Business as well as Dalton State College’s Wright School of Business and holds professional supply chain designations (SCMP and CPSM) as well as a PhD degree from the University of Hull, United Kingdom.
-In 2014, Keith was a recipient of the SCMA Codère scholarship in support of advanced research in Supply Chain Management.Back to Our Team
+Keith has served on the Board of Directors for the Supply Chain Management Association, including time serving as National Board Chair.
+He has lectured in Operations Management at Dalhousie University’s Rowe School of Business, as well as holding the position of Assistant Professor of Management at Dalton State College’s Wright School of Business, where he taught Dalton State’s capstone course in Strategic Management.
+Keith holds professional supply chain designations (SCMP and CPSM) and has a PhD in Management from the University of Hull, United Kingdom.
+Keith is also a past recipient of the SCMA Codère scholarship in support of advanced supply chain research.Back to Our Team